Chirag9528/Financial_transaction_processor/README.md

 # Financial Transaction Processor

 ### 1. Specification
 The project's goal is to process financial transactions from a CSV file and generate a formatted report.
-The core functions are defined: reading, processing (validating and calculating balances), and reporting.
-The specification is clear and provides a solid foundation for the implementation.
+The core functions are defined: reading, processing (calculating balances), and reporting.

 ### 2. Architecture
 The architecture directly reflects the **Single Responsibility Principle** (SRP).
 Each component has a specific, well-defined purpose: